Declaration of the Independence of New Zealand: Legal effects

-Pākehā writers have dismissed the significance of He Whakaputanga as an attempt by James Busby to establish a 'settled form of government', but Māori unity movements looked to the document as the basis for Māori claims to self-determination that reaffirmed tikanga Māori and Māori concepts of power and decision-making.
-In 2010 the Ngāpuhi iwi (tribe) in Northland requested that the Waitangi Tribunal rule on whether the tribe had in fact relinquished sovereignty in 1840 when they signed the treaty.
+Māori unity movements have looked to the document as the basis for Māori claims to self-determination that reaffirmed tikanga Māori and Māori concepts of power and decision-making.

 Ngāpuhi Waitangi Tribunal claim (Te Paparahi o te Raki inquiry)

 In 2010, the Waitangi Tribunal began hearing Ngāpuhi's claim that sovereignty was not ceded in their signing of the Treaty of Waitangi.
-The Tribunal, in their Te Paparahi o te Raki inquiry (Wai 1040) is in the process of considering the Māori and Crown understandings of the declaration and the treaty.
+The Tribunal, in their Te Paparahi o Te Raki inquiry (Wai 1040), is in the process of considering the Māori and Crown understandings of the declaration and the treaty.
 That aspect of the inquiry raises issues as to the nature of sovereignty and whether the Māori signatories to the Treaty of Waitangi intended to transfer sovereignty.

 The first stage of the report was released in November 2014, and found that Māori chiefs never agreed to give up their sovereignty when they signed the Treaty of Waitangi in 1840.
 Tribunal manager Julie Tangaere said at the report's release to the Ngapuhi claimants:

 Final submissions were received in May 2018, but the second stage of the report was still in the process of being written up as of June 2020.

+Memory of the World

+The physical sheets of the 1835 handwritten declaration and 1837 print copy are held by Archives New Zealand.
+In 2015, the documents were added to the UNESCO Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register.